Video Games Expenditure Credit :

 Upperroom Games

-If you want to claim Video Games Tax Relief, your video game must be certified as British.
+If you want to claim VGEC, your video game must be certified as British.
 You must pass the British Film Institute (BFI) cultural test to receive this certification.

-To pass the BFI cultural test, complete an online application form for each video game for which you want to claim VGTR.
+To pass the BFI cultural test, complete an online application form for each video game for which you want to claim VGEC.
 The BFI will assess your application and award points based on the cultural content of the game, its cultural contribution, its cultural hubs, and its cultural practitioners.
 Each video game must score at least 16 out of 31 points to pass the test.
+You’ll also need to submit some supporting evidence.

 Myriad employs BFI application specialists who can help you pass this test.
 Contact us for advice.